Deep Long-Tailed Learning: A Survey: Introduction

 \item We provide an in-depth review of advanced long-tailed learning studies, and empirically study state-of-the-art methods by evaluating to what extent they handle long-tailed class imbalance via a new relative accuracy metric.

 \item We identify four potential directions for method innovation as well as eight new deep long-tailed learning task settings for future research.

 \end{itemize}

-The rest of this survey will be organized as follows: Section~\ref{Sec2} presents the problem definition and introduces widely-used datasets, metrics and network backbones.
+The rest of this survey will be organized as follows: Section~\ref{Sec2} presents the problem definition and introduces widely-used datasets, metrics and applications.
 Section~\ref{sec_method} provides a comprehensive review of advanced long-tailed learning methods and Section~\ref{Sec4} empirically analyzes several state-of-the-art methods based on a new evaluation metric.
-Section~\ref{Sec5} presents the application scenarios of deep long-tailed learning, while Section~\ref{Sec6} identifies future research directions.
+Section~\ref{Sec6} identifies future research directions.
 We conclude the survey in Section~\ref{Sec7}.